huntabyte/bits-ui/sites/docs/content/components/collapsible.md

 </Collapsible.Root>
 ```

+#### Use Cases

+-   Implementing custom behaviors on open/close
+-   Integrating with external state management solutions
+-   Triggering side effects (e.g., logging, data fetching)

-### Controlled
+### 3. Fully Controlled

-Sometimes, you may want complete control over the component's `open` state, meaning you will be "kept in the loop" and be required to apply the state change yourself.
-While you'll rarely need this, it's possible to do so by setting the `controlledOpen` prop to `true`.
+For complete control over the Collapsible's open state, use the `controlledOpen` prop.
+This approach requires you to manually manage the open state, giving you full control over when and how the collapsible responds to open/close events.

+To implement controlled state:

-You will then be responsible for updating a local state variable that is passed as the `open` prop to the `Collapsible.Root` component.
+1. Set the `controlledOpen` prop to `true` on the `Collapsible.Root` component.
+2. Provide an `open` prop to `Collapsible.Root`, which should be a variable holding the current state.
+3. Implement an `onOpenChange` handler to update the state when the internal state changes.

 ```svelte
 <script lang="ts">